Lambert-Nguyen/cosmo-management/docs/TESTING_MANUAL.md

-# 🧪 Aristay Testing User Manual
+# 🧪 Cosmo Testing User Manual

 ## Overview
-This manual provides comprehensive instructions for running all tests in the Aristay booking management system.
+This manual provides comprehensive instructions for running all tests in the Cosmo booking management system.
 The test suite is organized into three main categories with different execution methods available.

 ## Test Structure